Providing a place of healing

 - Helping you through loss and grief

-- Weekly drop-in lunches and special events over Christmas and Easter
+- Weekly drop-in lunches and special events at Christmas and Easter

 - Annual retreat

-The Ministry also advocates for people living with HIV/AIDS by conducting community education in schools, parishes and other community group setting.
+The Ministry also advocates for people living with HIV/AIDS by conducting community education in schools, parishes and other community group settings.

 What are the benefits?

 Having someone to walk with you, shoulder-to-shoulder, along your journey can help you to feel cared for and more empowered.